Proof of identity checks for tax practitioners

 - To have your POI details matched through the online DVS, you must provide consent and use two different Australian-issued identity documents from the list above.

 - Enter the information exactly as it appears on your identity documents in the POI section of the annual declaration or registration application form.
 For example, only include a middle initial if it is on the legal document.
 If using a Medicare card as an identity document, enter all 10 digits shown on your card.

 - If you do not achieve a successful match from one or both documents, you can try again using another two different documents for verification.

-- You have a maximum of four attempts to successfully complete POI through the DVS.
+- You have a maximum of eight attempts to successfully complete POI through the DVS.
 If you cannot successfully complete POI, you must undertake an Australia Post in-person verification.